 Le Coccole (レコッコレ)

-This vegan cafe, located in Shinsaibashi, has a warm ambiance to it that will make you feel almost like you’re sitting down for a meal at home.
+, has a warm ambiance that feels just like home.
 They serve a mix of Japanese and Italian dishes, all made with healthy, organic vegetables and grains.
-Like many cafes in Japan, however, the portions at ATL Café are small compared to what Westerners are used to.
 Most of their vegetables are seasonal, and some are even home-grown.
-As Kansai is famous for their tofu, the beancurd dish is recommended, and their homemade grain bagels are hearty and thick.
+Kansai is famous for its tofu, so the beancurd dish is recommended, and their homemade grain bagels are hearty and thick.

 Green Earth (グリーン・アース)

 One of the oldest vegetarian restaurants in Osaka

 , Green Earth serves a variety of Western dishes, from pizza to cake.
 Many of their dishes feature mock meats that taste very much like the real deal, so you can enjoy meatless hot dogs, karaage

 (burger patties).
 They also have delicious take-away items such as vegan cookies.
 Natural, environmentally-friendly cosmetic products are also on sale in the shop.
 The café has a picturesque terrace surrounded by plants and greenery, allowing you to forget for a moment that you’re in the middle of one of Japan’s busiest cities.

 Restaurant, Italian, French, $$$

 Enjoy a meal in the lovely environment of Amadeus, with its wide floor-to-ceiling glass windows that let in plenty of natural light.
 This restaurant, located in the Westin Osaka